CyberSecurity

 So let’s say that I was a IT Supervisor of a small time corporation: What kind of issues would I face on a daily basis over the internet?

-Another example would be ransomware yet again a tool people use to acquire information over the web and hold it hostage until a sum of money has been paid to recover said information otherwise it gets leaked globally for millions to view and even copy.
+ransomware: yet again a tool people use to acquire information over the web and hold it hostage until a sum of money has been paid to recover said information otherwise it gets leaked globally for millions to view and even copy.

 With a high turnover rate and even lower morale IT jobs are some of the highest security jobs out there managing daily scheduling and maintenance tasks to keep the work flow at an appropriate pace.